learn-co-curriculum/java-mod-5-servlet-introduction/README.md

 based on the application requirements.
 For example, we might override the `doGet()` method to accept user input from an HTML form and generate a response based on the form data.

-The `service` and various `do...()` methods take as parameters an `HttpServletRequest` instance and an `HttpServletResponse` instance.
+The `service` and various `do...()` methods take two parameters:

-- The `HttpServletRequest` instance provides information to the servlet regarding the HTTP request, such as request parameter names and values.
+1. An object that implements `HttpServletRequest`, which provides information to the servlet regarding the HTTP request, such as request parameter names and values.
-- The `HttpServletResponse` instance provides HTTP-specific functionality to produce the response, such as specifying content length, MIME type, and providing an output stream for response content.
+2. An object that implements `HttpServletResponse`, which provides HTTP-specific functionality to generate a response, such as specifying content length, MIME type, and creating an output stream for the content.

 ## Servlet Container